**ONLY** courses designated with tag “All Courses” will show up on the /all-courses/ page and be searchable in the search box.

 This course is intended to help healthcare workers increase their knowledge of the impact of implicit bias on the provision of and outcomes of healthcare.
 Students will have the opportunity to evaluate and reflect upon their own implicit biases and will learn strategies for reducing the impact of implicit bias on the provision of healthcare.
 By the completion of the course, the learner will demonstrate knowledge of implicit biases and the impact on the provision of healthcare by passing a post-test with a score ≥ 80%.
 This course satisfies requirements for Michigan.

 At the completion of this activity, healthcare providers will be able to:

-- The learner will describe how implicit biases impact healthcare outcomes
+- Describe how implicit biases impact healthcare outcomes

-- The learner will describe the impacts of historical racism and other implicit biases on the provision of healthcare.
+- Describe the impacts of historical racism and other implicit biases on the provision of healthcare

-- The learner will name 3 implicit biases that are not uncommon in healthcare.
+- Name 3 implicit biases that are not uncommon in healthcare

-- The learner will name 3 strategies that can be used to mitigate the effects of implicit bias.
+- Name 3 strategies that can be used to mitigate the effects of implicit bias

 At the completion of this activity, assistants, aids, support staff, and pharmacy technicians will be able to:

 - Describe how implicit biases impact patient care